gocaveman/webresource/README.md

 - We don't specify how files are combined, minfied, or served, just exactly what is in `Module`.
 - The `mkwebresource` command line utility is there to make it easy to integrate into existing JS and CSS repos.
 Go generate functionality can also be used to invoke existing build processes (Grunt, etc.)
 - JS and CSS vendors won't adopt overnight, but a proxy repository can be made for a library and then when the original lib adopts, the proxy can be updated to just depend on the original.
+Things keep working.
 - This is intended for resources with very specific rules: a) must be usable in a browser (no server-side JS, no non-browser languages), b) must not reference local site URLs (e.g. no `url(image.png)`) as they cannot be relied on, c) must be applicable to an entire web page (JS and CSS are, for practical purposes "included on a page", assets like images are not and so in order to be usable must have a known URL, and become outside our scope), d) should not be directly derivable from one of the other input files (minified version, .map files, etc. - these operations should be done after, not included in the library)
 - Fonts can be supported the same was JS and CSS files can, they follow the above rules.
 There may be other types of resources that also follow the rules and these would be allowed.
 - This means langauges requiring transpilation are transpiled to JS beforehand (TypeScript, CoffeeScript).
 Same for SASS and LESS, they become CSS before we see them in a Module.